Nigella Lawson: Presenting style and image

 Though Lawson has enjoyed a successful career in cookery, she is not a trained chef, and does not like being referred to as a "celebrity chef".
-Furthermore, she does not see herself as a cook or an expert in her field.
-However, many have described her as a chef nonetheless.
+Nor does she see herself as a cook or an expert in her field; nonetheless, she is frequently described as a chef.
 Throughout Lawson's television programmes, she emphasises that she cooks for her own pleasure, for enjoyment, and that she finds cooking therapeutic.
 When deciding upon which recipes to feature in her books, she takes the view of the eater, stating, "If it's something I don't want to carry on eating once I'm full, then I don't want the recipe ...
 I have to feel that I want to cook the thing again."

 Lawson has adopted a casual approach to cooking, stating, "I think cooking should be about fun and family. ...
 I think part of my appeal is that my approach to cooking is really relaxed and not rigid.
 There are no rules in my kitchen."
 One editor, highlighting the technical simplicity of Lawson's recipes, noted that "her dishes require none of the elaborate preparation called for by most TV chefs".

 Lawson has become renowned for her flirtatious manner of presenting, although she argues "It's not meant to be flirtatious. ...
 I don't have the talent to adopt a different persona.
 It's intimate, not flirtatious".
 The perceived overt sexuality of her presentation style has led to Lawson being called the "queen of food porn".
 Many commentators have alluded to Lawson's attractiveness, and she was once named as one of the world's most beautiful women.
-She has been referred to as "stunningly beautiful, warm, honest, likeable and amazingly normal", as well as being described as having "flawless skin, perfect white teeth, a voluptuous body, ample height and lots of lush, brown hair."
-Lawson has also been voted "Sexiest Celebrity Chef".

 The media have also noted Lawson's ability to engage with both male and female viewers; The Guardian wrote, "Men love her because they want to be with her.
 Women love her because they want to be her."
 Chef Gary Rhodes said that viewers were attracted to her smile rather than her cooking.
-Despite often being labelled as a "domestic goddess", she insists that she exhibits very few of the qualities associated with the title.
+Despite often being labelled as a "domestic goddess", she said that she exhibits very few of the qualities associated with the title.